openvinotoolkit/model_server/docs/ovms_onnx_example.md

 max = np.argmax(output)
 print("Class is with highest score: {}".format(max))
 print("Detected class name: {}".format(classes.imagenet_classes[max]))
 ```

+## Option 2: Adding preprocessing to the server side (building a DAG) <a name="#server-side"></a>

+Create configuration file with DAG containing two sequential nodes: one being the _image transformation node_ and one _DL model node_ resnet.
+The job of image transformation node will be to preprocess the image data to match format required by ONNX model resnet50-caffe2-v1-9.onnx.

 It shows the following output:
 ```bash
 bee.jpeg (1, 3, 224, 224) ; data range: -2.117904 : 2.64